Business Sign-off & Approvals for Jira Cloud

 These tools are a fit when approval authority, eligibility, evidence, and oversight matter as much as the decision itself.

-Check whether they can stay practical for normal teams or whether the control model becomes heavier than the work it is supposed to support.
+Check whether they stay practical for normal teams or whether the control model becomes heavier than the work it is meant to support.

 A shortlist is more useful when it is grounded in your rollout and operating model.